 What is Clinical Toxicology?

 Chemical compounds are all around us, from drugs to pollutants, and depending on the compound and the amount or dosage, they have different effects.
-Clinical chemistry involves analyzing the composition of bodily fluids, looking at molecular diagnostics, and interpreting test results.
+Clinical chemistry involves analyzing the composition of bodily fluids, looking at molecular diagnostics and interpreting test results.
 It involves medical testing and using chemical processes to evaluate patient health.
 Clinical chemistry is used in inpatient and outpatient medical settings, and it is important when dealing with poisoned or overdosed patients.

 Toxicology is a scientific discipline that studies the harmful effects of chemicals on organisms—usually the human body.
 Part of toxicology is determining the potential harmful risks of exposure to substances called risk assessment.
 Toxicologists may assess chemicals or situations that pose a health risk to people and assist in setting regulations to protect public health.

 Clinical toxicologists may develop new methods of determining the harmful effects of chemicals and drugs, as well as what dosage causes these effects.
 Clinical toxicologists also work on studies of specific chemicals and how they can be used safely.
 However, one does not need to become a clinical toxicologist in order for clinical toxicology studies to be relevant.
-Physicians, nurses, and physician’s assistants often study clinical toxicology to gain a better understanding of poisoned or overdosed patients.
+Physicians, nurses and physician assistants often study clinical toxicology to gain a better understanding of poisoned or overdosed patients.
 First responders and poison control center professionals may also study clinical toxicology to better prepare them for their careers.

 The University of Florida offers an online master’s degree and graduate certificate in clinical toxicology, specifically for working professionals.
 Subject matter includes toxicants; drugs of abuse; drug analysis and biotransformation; as well as the treatment of poisoned or overdosed patients.
-Courses are online and taught by internationally recognized faculty with expertise in clinical toxicology, medicine, pharmacy, and pharmacology.
+Courses are entirely online and taught by internationally recognized faculty with expertise in clinical toxicology, medicine, pharmacy, and pharmacology.